tiy-durham-q3-rails/tiy-durham-q3-rails.github.io/source/syllabus.html.md

 ## Schedule

+Class is from June 2 to August 22, 2014.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.